Home » Benefits » Aid & Attendance and Housebound Benefits: What You Need to Know

 Aid and Attendance and Housebound Benefits

-Since September of 2018, eligibility for new VA pension claims have been based on household net worth, instead of household income.
-VA pensions are tiered according to the current Veterans‘s Pension Rate Tables and Survivor’s Pension Rate Tables.
+VA pensions are structured according to the current Veterans‘s Pension Rate Tables and Survivor’s Pension Rate Tables.
 The thresholds of A&A and Housebound benefits are different.
 Before you can qualify for either, you have to establish your eligibility for a VA pension.

 Aid and Attendance (or A&A) Benefits